eerielili/honk_custom/README.md

 The patches are useable outside the Makefile.
 You just have to make sure to put them in the root of the cloned honk repo or untarred source.

+The `make rsstitle install` will :

+- apply the rsstitle patch
+- compile honk
+- copy manuals to the relevant sections in `/usr/share/man`
+- copy html template to `/usr/share/honk`
+- created the **honk** user and group if not existing
+- created a systemd service if `SYSTEMD=1` is defined in the Makefile
+- initialize the honk database if not existing at `/usr/share/honk/honk.db`

 # Patches

 ## i18n.patch : Translation of the honk user interface